This brief tutorial shows students and new users how to install an FTP server using vsftpd on Ubuntu 20.04 | 18.04.

 Continue below for more configurations.

-If you don’t want all local users with accounts on the system to upload files, then you can limit access to only users that are on the allowed list.
+If you don’t want all local users with accounts on the system to upload files, you can limit access to only users on the allowed list.

 This option only allows users who are explicitly specified in the file.